Lloyd's of London to go electronic next year

 One of the new electronic exchanges will focus on simpler risks and the other on more complex risks, with “early builds” of both in place by Dec 2020, Lloyd’s said.
 Improved technology will be rolled out in 2021 and 2022.

-Lloyd’s said that to pay for the changes it could use surplus funds, raise senior debt or securitize business against future income flows, but would not increase the levy it charges members.
+Lloyd’s said that to pay for the changes it could use surplus funds, raise senior debt or securitise business against future income flows, but would not increase the levy it charges members.

-In an attempt to compete with centers such as Bermuda, Lloyd’s is also looking to attract participants offering insurance-linked securities such as catastrophe bonds.
+In an attempt to compete with centres such as Bermuda, Lloyd’s is also looking to attract participants offering insurance-linked securities such as catastrophe bonds.

 It is also offering syndicates the ability to set up without a physical presence at Lloyd’s.